kenwals/shinrin-yoku/README.md

 ---
 ## Testing

-I tested the site as i went along , either manual testing myself or automated testing using online tools such a Lighthouse .
+I tested the site as i went along, manual testing myself or automated testing using online tools (listed below).
 I focused on getting the site working on a small mobile phone screen first (iPhone 5 simulation on the Chrome Developer tools), and then subsequently all other screen sizes.

-Utilities used for testing were:
+Utilities/channels used for testing were:

-- lighthouse audit tool in Chrome devtools
+- [lighthouse](https://developers.google.com/web/tools/lighthouse) report in Chrome devtools.

 - http://ami.responsivedesign.is/

-- Accessibility insight for the web (microsoft)
+- [Accessibility](https://accessibilityinsights.io/) insight for the web (microsoft)

-- Peer review on slack
+- Peer review channel on slack

-- Simulated Devices on Developer tools in Chrome
+- Simulated Devices on Developer tools in Chrome and sometimes on Firefox Developer Edition.

-- Friends and family .
+- Friends and family.

-Devices manually tested browser for the following devices on:

-- Android Mobile phone  (Screen width 360px)
-- Android Mobile phone  (Screen width 412px)
-- Android Tablet        (Screen width 600px) sm
-- Smart TV              (Screen width 1920px) lg
-- Windows laptop        (Screen width 2560px)
+- checking every smart device i had within reach.

 ### Bugs encountered on the way